davidlionel/custom-TMDB-search/README.md

 There are API request limits imposed by TMDB, so the searches take longer than you are probably used to.
 This is not a processing issue, but just a few built-in time-outs to respect TMDB's rules.

 # Future plans
 I may port this to a simple Django app, give it a pretty front-end, link the results back to the TMDB page.
 As far as messing with the insanely simple search algorithm, I want to weight some things differently, add a few parameters and give it a slightly more sophisticated scoring system, but really...
 It's giving me great results so far for the purpose I wrote the script.
-Would love to get some feedback from other cult movie nerds.
+Would love to get some feedback from other cult movie fans.